 Material – Recycled rubber top layer bonded to a closed cell EVA foam rubber base.

-Recommended Uses – Soft foam rubber tiles have been used successfully as interlocking home gym mats, as inexpensive trade show flooring, in schools, churches, and day care centers for kid’s play mats, and in a variety of other locations where an foam matting with a rubber top surface would be useful to provide cushioning and traction under foot.
-These mats are not normally recommended for use in commercial gyms or areas where heavy weight equipment will be used since the foam backing will compress a fair amount under heavy weight.
+Recommended Uses – High impact foam rubber tiles have been used successfully as interlocking home gym mats, as inexpensive trade show flooring, in schools, churches, and daycare centers for kid’s playmats, and in a variety of other locations where a foam matting with a rubber top surface would be useful to provide cushioning and traction underfoot.

 Installation of interlocking tiles is very simple and typically done by the consumer.
 Typical installation of these tiles is as follows: